antoinefavereau/yeu-milano/wp-content/plugins/wp-smushit/readme.txt

 = Is it optimize or optimise? =
 It depends what side of the pond you live on... but whether you say optimize, optimise, optimizer, or Smush goddess of speed, this plugin will make sure your images are loading lightning fast.

+= How can I report security issues or bugs? =

+We take plugin security incredibly seriously; if you have a bug or vulnerability to report, you can do so through the Patchstack Vulnerability Disclosure Program.
+It’s fast, easy, and you will be notified when the issue is fixed.
+[Report a vulnerability](https://patchstack.com/database/vdp/wp-smushit).

 == Screenshots ==

 1. Getting started couldn't be easier with the Smush setup wizard.